givensuman/hookmart/README.md

 ### useEventListener

-Attaches the supplied callback to the supplied target with the supplied event trigger.
+Attaches the supplied event trigger and callback to the supplied target.
 If no target is supplied, it defaults to `window`.
 Fairly standard JavaScript, but useful as it contains state checking and cleanup.

 Example usage: